 If your New York business or professional practice has been served with any kind of federal warrant, federal agents have shown up at your place of business, or you have been subpoenaed for business records, you may be under federal criminal investigation.
 When you are facing federal charges, you need the representation of an aggressive federal criminal defense lawyer like Jason Bassett with the experience to take on tough federal prosecutors.

 If you have been charged with a federal crime, getting skilled and aggressive legal representation is critical.
-Because federal charges are far more serious than other types of criminal cases with more severe punishments including many long years in prison, timing is critical and experience is essential.
+Because federal charges are far more serious than other types of criminal cases with more severe punishments, including many long years in prison, timing is critical and experience is essential.
+Additionally, the expenses associated with a federal criminal defense case can be significant, so it is important to consult with an experienced attorney who can help you navigate the complexities of the legal system and ensure that you are not unduly burdened by the financial costs of defending yourself in a federal court.

 With over 20 years of criminal defense experience in New York, Jason Bassett, Esq., is a successful Long Island federal defense lawyer, respected by judges and federal prosecutors.